pixel

 If you or someone you love has suffered cuts and lacerations or other injuries on a construction site, don’t let those responsible get away with it.
 Michael S. Lamonsoff, known as “The Bull,” is a top-rated construction accident lawyer who will fight fiercely for the justice and compensation you need.
 With a stellar record of over half a billion dollars in financial damages recovered for clients, The Bull is the legal powerhouse you need on your side to take on negligent contractors and subcontractors.

-Medical Complications of Cuts and Lacerations
+Types of Cuts and Lacerations in Construction Accidents

 A cut or laceration in a construction accident can lead to serious health complications, particularly if not treated promptly and correctly.
 Common medical concerns include: